vinaybommana/vinaybommana.github.io/_posts/2018-09-01-thoughts-about-IT.md

 ghosts.

 He captures the childhood insecurities. our friends, how we used to bond with them and share our deepest secrets and cookies.
-The Book captures everything.
+The Book captures everything, Mainly how powerful we are as kids when we think we can achieve anything and everything in this world.

 Character development in King's novel is so smooth and well written that we think that the guy is actually feeling the pain and fear.